TheDucky-2/DataLab/README.md

 🧹 **Cleaning Tools**

-Duplicate removal
+- Duplicate removal

-Basic column cleaning
+- Basic column cleaning

-Missing data cleaning helpers
+- Missing data handling

-🧩 Preprocessing
+🧩 **Preprocessing**

-Numerical preprocessing
+- Numerical preprocessing

-Standardization
+- Standardization

-Normalization
+- Normalization

-Categorical preprocessing
+- Categorical preprocessing

-One-hot encoding

-Label encoding

-Datetime preprocessing (coming soon)
+- Datetime preprocessing (coming soon)

-📈 Visualization
+📈 **Visualization**

-Numerical visualizations
+- Numerical visualizations

-Categorical visualizations
+- Categorical visualizations

-Missingness visualizations
+- Missingness visualizations

-Easy, consistent plotting functions
+- Easy, consistent plotting functions

-🧮 Computation Utilities
+🧮 **Computation Utilities**

-Helper functions used across the entire library
+- Backend Computation functions used across the whole library.

-Shared calculations across diagnosis, viz, preprocessing
+- Shared calculations across diagnosis, viz, preprocessing

-📘 Workflow Guides
+📘 **Workflow Guides**

 Beginner-friendly Jupyter notebooks explaining:

-How to diagnose missing data
+- How to diagnose missing data

-How to visualize and clean missingness
+- How to visualize and clean missingness

-How to preprocess numerical & categorical columns
+- How to preprocess numerical & categorical columns

-End-to-end tabular workflow (in progress)
+- End-to-end tabular workflow (in progress)

+## 📚 Documentation

+DataLab comes with clear, friendly explanations for every major concept, such as:

+- What is one-hot encoding?

+- When should you avoid it?

+- Why normalization and standardization matter

+- How to understand distributions

+- How categorical diagnosis works

+All documentation is written to help beginners learn concepts and apply them.

+## 🧭 Roadmap

+v1 — **Tabular Data (Current)**

+- Diagnosis (done)

+- Missingness tools (done)

+- Numerical preprocessing (done)

+- Categorical preprocessing (in progress)

+- Beginner-friendly docs (in progress)

+- Workflow notebooks (in progress)

+v2 — **Graph Data Support**

+- Graph structures

+- Graph features

+- Graph visualization

+- Graph preprocessing

+- Network analysis tools

+v3 — **Machine Learning Tools**

+- Machine Learning Models

+- Train/test splitting

+- Auto workflows

+v4 — **Deep Learning Extensions**

+- (optional) PyTorch-based helpers

+- Graph neural networks (already planned)

+## Built By a Beginner, For Beginners

+DataLab is created by someone who started learning Python from scratch — and wanted to build a tool that makes data science simple and understandable.

+If you’re learning data science, this library grows with you.

+## 🤝 Contributing

+Since this is an evolving project, contributions in any form — issues, suggestions, documentation feedback — are welcome.